Best Tablets in Australia (2026)

 Pros

-• + Significantly cheaper than the Pro while delivering 90% of the experience
+• + Significantly cheaper than the iPad Pro for near-identical everyday performance

-• + Apple Pencil Pro and Magic Keyboard support
+• + Apple Pencil Pro and Magic Keyboard Folio support

 Cons

-• LCD display lacks the contrast and vibrancy of the Pro's OLED
+• LCD display lacks the contrast and ProMotion of the Pro's OLED panel

-• Still no expandable storage — Apple tax applies
+• Still no expandable storage — base 128GB fills up quickly

-• Only 60Hz refresh rate feels dated at this price point
+• Only 60Hz refresh rate at this price point is a minor disappointment

 Ships from AU warehouseAustralian Consumer Law may apply